Donald Haderle

 Haderle was appointed IBM Fellow in 1989.
 He was also elected a member of the National Academy of Engineering in 2008 for contributions to the management of high-performance relational databases and leadership in founding the relational database-management industry.
 Before his retirement from IBM in 2005, he was vice president and chief technology officer for information management.
 He is a fellow of the Association for Computing Machinery (2000).

-On February 23, 2008, Haderle joined Boardwalktech (company), which provides enterprise spreadsheet data management solutions which enable cell-level collaboration for spreadsheet-based processes across the extended enterprise as a Technology advisor.
+On February 23, 2008, Haderle joined Boardwalktech (company) as a Technology advisor.

 In November 2010, Haderle joined Aerospike, a company working on a NoSQL Database called Aerospike as Technology Advisor.
 This relationship was formally announced in August 2012.

 On March 26, 2013, Haderle joined ParStream (company), a company working on a real-time SQL columnar Database for big data analytics called ParStream database as a Technology advisor.

 Life and career

 Haderle was born on Feb.
 5, 1944 and raised in San Francisco, California.
 He studied at Archbishop Riordan High School and received a B.A. degree in economics from the University of California Berkeley in 1967.
 He worked at the Port of New York Authority in New York, New York for a year and then joined IBM in San Jose, California as a computer programmer in 1968.
 He was appointed IBM Fellow in 1989 and Chief Technology Officer for Database Management in 1991.
 He retired in 2005.